 When it comes to decorative stitching, we use old cast iron Singer machines dating back to World War I and II.
 Our machines were made all over the world- Japan, Great Britain, Germany and America, and each gives the romantic sound of quality made goods of days gone by.

 "The last comes first" as the great boot maker, Charlie Dunn, once said, and he was right.
-The last is a foot mold made out of either a composite plastic or wood.
-This mold or "last" is used to make the footwear three dimensional.
+The last is a foot mold made out of either composite plastic or wood.
+This mold or "last" is used to make the footwear three-dimensional.
 Everything depends upon the last, it must be built first and it must be built correctly, matching as closely as possible to the human foot, while keep the shape and style of footwear in mind.
 The goal is to make something beautiful that fits well.
 To make this possible, great attention must be given to the "last", first.
-We build every last in store and file them for each customer for the years ahead.
+We build every last in-store and file them for each customer for the years ahead.

 Next, we make the patterns.
-In this step all of the artistic expression of the customer is considered.
-From elaborate stitching to simple initialing, we make every pair unique in its own way, desiring to give each a personal reflection of their wearer and maker.
+In this step, all of the artistic expression of the customer is considered.
+From elaborate stitching to simple initialing, we make every pair unique in its own way, desiring to give each a personal reflection of its wearer and maker.

-When finishing the boots, we use a full leather insole that is shaped to the bottom of the last to make the impression of the customers foot.
+When finishing the boots, we use a full leather insole that is shaped to the bottom of the last to make an impression of the customer's foot.
 From there, a channel is cut in the insole and later will be used to hand sew the welt to the uppers.

-Next, the boot is lasted, set to dry, toe boxed and welted.
-Between the leather insole and outsole we use a metal shank.
-This ensures a solid support in the transition and shape of the arch area beneath the foot.
+Next, the boot is lasted, set to dry, toe boxed, and welted.
+Between the leather insole and outsole, we use a metal shank.
+This ensures solid support in the transition and shape of the arch area beneath the foot.
 Once this is anchored down, we lay the soles and stitch them on through the welt down through the sole.

-Once the sole is attached and sewn on, we use a wood working process known as "pegging".
-Pegs have been used for centuries in construction of log homes and other wood structures.
-They "sure up", or wedge, the materials together.
+Once the sole is attached and sewn on, we use a woodworking process known as "pegging".
+Pegs have been used for centuries in the construction of log homes and other wood structures and they "sure up", or wedge, the materials together.
 In bootmaking, we use a similar process to press and hold down the shank area of the cowboy boot.
 Several rows of pegs are inserted to ensure everything stays nice and tight.
-Lemon wood or maple is the most common choice, a round hole is made with an awl and a square peg is inserted.
+Lemonwood or maple is the most common choice, a round hole is made with an awl and a square peg is inserted.
 Once driven in, the peg is wet and given time to expand, forming the wedge needed to hold the sole down tightly.

-Lastly, all leather heel stacks are attached, nailed down, and the trimming and finish process begin.
+Lastly, all leather heel stacks are attached, nailed down, and the trimming and finish process begins.